stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A kernel applying a CMA operator requires the column-indirection DoFmap for both the to- and from-function spaces of the CMA operator.
+A kernel applying a CMA operator requires the column-indirection dofmap for both the to- and from-function spaces of the CMA operator.
 Since it does not have any LMA operator arguments it does not require the ``ncell_3d`` and ``nlayers`` scalar arguments.
 (Since a column-wise operator is, by definition, assembled for a whole column,